jeffmm/vimroam/README.md

 ```

 Place your cursor on `Tasks` and press Enter to create a link.
 Once pressed,
-`Tasks` will become `[[Tasks]]` -- a VimWiki link.
+`Tasks` will become `[[Tasks]]` -- a VimRoam link.
 Press Enter again to
 open it.
 Edit the file, save it, and then press Backspace to jump back to your
 index.

-A VimWiki link can be constructed from more than one word.
+A VimRoam link can be constructed from more than one word.
 Just visually
 select the words to be linked and press Enter.
 Try it, with `Project Gutenberg`.
 The result should look something like: